ilovemysillybanana/StrikeAPI/README.md

 > 0 is a special parameter

-0 will always result in the returning of an the first result which is the statistics of the query.
+0 will always result in the returning of the first result which is the statistics of the query.
 However because the statistics are limited, usually passing in 0 as a paramater will result in being given 0.
 Passing in paramaters is optional.

-Results are numbere from 1-last number.
+Results are numbered starting from 1.

 There is an example class included.